kermitt2/arxiv_harvester/README.md

 * parse the full JSON arXiv metadata file available at Kaggle

-* parallel download PDF located at the public access bucket `gs://arxiv-dataset` and store them (also in parallel) on a cloud storage, AWS S3 and Swift OpenStack supported, or on the local file system
+* parallel download PDF located at the public access bucket `gs://arxiv-dataset` and store them (also in parallel) on a cloud storage, AWS S3 and Swift OpenStack supported, or on the local file system, or as HuggingFace dataset

 * store the metadata of the uploaded article along with the PDF in JSON format

+* by default compress everything with gzip

+* the files are organized based on their arXiv identifiers (PDF with JSON metadata files), so that direct access to one resource based on its arXiv identifier is straightfoward

 To save storage space, only the most recent available version of the PDF for an article is harvested, not every available versions.